BalamiRR/Spring-Boot-Projects/README.md

              \   /
               \ /

-Here below, you can find projects which were not added on this folder.
+Here below, you can find some of projects which were not added on this folder.
 However, you can check out those projects which were placed on Repositories.

 =====================